A&S Parent Information

 - DROPPING A CLASS: Going online to register and/or to make any changes to a schedule is convenient and quick.
 Sometimes, instructors use the words "add" or "drop" when talking to students about a class.
 However, only students can make changes to their own registration.
 It's a good idea always to print a copy of changes made online for future verification, if needed.

 - If students experience difficulties, they should meet with their instructors as soon as possible.
 It is essential to attend every class, sit near the front of the room, and participate in discussion.
-Organizing a study group, going to the Academic Advancement Center (AAC), or attending Supplemental Information Sessions (SI "help" sessions) are all proactive steps.
+Organizing a study group, going to the Academic Achievement Center (AAC), or attending Supplemental Information Sessions (SI "help" sessions) are all proactive steps.
 Tutoring, arranged through AAC, is best done early in the term.
 A word of caution--after the 10th week has come and gone, it's too late to drop a class, even if the student is failing.
 Keep a close eye on the calendar.

 - Whether students are registering for classes or wanting to drop or add a course, it is important to make sure the correct course and class number has been entered.
 Students should print out their schedules and check their Ohio University email accounts frequently for messages from the Registrar and other campus offices.
 A&S Students receive a weekly electronic newsletter—A&S Forum—from the College every Tuesday with up-to-the-minute announcements, reminders, and information.